snorbi07/Battlestation/README.md

 # Desktop environment

+## Throw out CAPS

+To switch caps lock into a ctrl button, run: `setxkbmap -layout us -option ctrl:nocaps` To make it permanant add it to `/etc/default/keyboard` by setting `XKBOPTIONS="ctrl:nocaps"`.

 ## XFCE4
 Install XFCE by running the following command.
 The default systemd target is the graphical one, so after a restart the system should boot into XFCE4.
 ```